 Everything exists in relationship, and understanding relationships is an essential part of every therapist’s skill.
 In my opinion it is also essential for a somatic psychotherapist to have undergone a substantial amount of somatic psychotherapy himself or herself.

 Think of it this way – would you be happy to have a driving instructor who has not himself learnt how to drive a car?

 Personal experience is at the heart of any serious training course in somatic psychotherapy.

-A somatic psychotherapist does not always work directly with the body – some of my sessions are talking sessions, and may appear very similar to other counselling sessions, although I pay particular attention to body language and voice tone even in talking sessions.
+A somatic psychotherapist does not always work directly with the body.
+Some of my sessions are talking sessions.
+These may appear very similar to other counselling sessions, although I pay particular attention to body language and voice tone even in talking sessions.